Murder of Liang Shan Shan: Execution

-On 29 July 1994, Oh Laye Koh's appeal against his sentence was dismissed by the Court of Appeal, as the three judges - Chief Justice Yong Pung How and Judges of Appeal L P Thean and M Karthigesu - unanimously agreed that the prosecution's case against Oh based on circumstantial evidence was strong enough to prove Oh's guilt, coupled by Oh's decision to waive his right to make his defence.
-Oh was reportedly angered at his failure to escape the death sentence and over ten of his family members (including his wife who wept in court) and acquaintances were present to hear the verdict.
+On 29 July 1994, Oh Laye Koh's appeal against his sentence was dismissed by the Court of Appeal, as the three judges - Chief Justice Yong Pung How and Judges of Appeal L P Thean and M Karthigesu - unanimously agreed that the prosecution's case against Oh, based on circumstantial evidence, was strong enough to prove Oh's guilt, coupled by Oh's decision to waive his right to make his defence.
+Oh was reportedly angered at his failure to escape the death sentence and over ten of his family members (including his wife, who wept in court) and acquaintances were present to hear the verdict.
 Amnesty International, an international human rights group, appealed to the Government of Singapore for clemency and asked that Oh's sentence be commuted to life imprisonment.
-Oh himself also submitted a plea for presidential clemency, but the petition was denied on 5 April 1995.
+Oh also submitted a plea for presidential clemency, but the petition was denied on 5 April 1995.

 On 19 May 1995, 39-year-old Oh Laye Koh was hanged at Changi Prison at dawn.
-According to his lawyer Peter Fernando, who represented Oh during his appeal process, he stated in a 2003 interview that Oh was one of his "most difficult clients", and he kept insisting his innocence and never showed any remorse for his crime even up till the moment of his hanging, but Fernando stated that he had no doubt that justice was indeed served in this case due to his sympathy over Liang Shan Shan's unfortunate and "vicious" death.
+His lawyer, Peter Fernando, who represented Oh during his appeal process, stated in a 2003 interview that Oh was one of his "most difficult clients", as he kept insisting his innocence and never showed any remorse for his crime even up till the moment of his hanging.
+Fernando stated that he had no doubt that justice was indeed served in this case due to his sympathy over Liang Shan Shan's unfortunate and "vicious" death.
 On the same day of Oh's execution at the same timing, two drug traffickers Hartej Sidhu (a 35-year-old Indian citizen) and Sarjit Singh (a 55-year-old Singaporean) were also executed after being found guilty in January 1993.